pact-foundation/docs.pact.io/docs/faq/README.md

 ### Is there a Jenkins plugin for Pact?

 There is no Jenkins plugin for Pact because a plugin is not needed.
-Pact tests run as part of the application's unit test suite.
+Pact tests run as part of the application's unit test suite, and should be able to be run on local developer machines *before* pushing to a CI system.
+Any dependency on a CI plugin would require a difference between how the tests are run locally, and how they run on CI, which would make it harder to reproduce and fix failures.

 ### Using Pact where the Consumer team is different from the Provider team